AdhamAfis/AutomataViz/README.md

 - Performance optimizations for large regular expressions
 - Support for additional regex features like negated character classes
-- Interactive testing of strings against the generated DFA
 - Step-by-step visualization of the NFA/DFA conversion process
 - Export of DFA as image or SVG